epoplavskis/photon-pump/README.rst

 Persistent Subscriptions
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes we want to watch a stream continuously and be notified when a new event occurs.
-Eventstore supports persistent subscriptions for this use case.
-Multiple clients can connect to the same subscription to support competing consumer scenarios.
+Eventstore supports volatile and persistent subscriptions for this use case.

+A persistent subscription stores its state on the server.
+When your application restarts, you can connect to the subscription again and continue where you left off.
+Multiple clients can connect to the same persistent subscription to support competing consumer scenarios.
+To support these features, persistent subscriptions have to run against the master node of an Eventstore cluster.

+Firstly, we need to create the subscription.

     >>> async def create_subscription(subscription_name, stream_name, conn):
     >>>     await conn.create_subscription(subscription_name, stream_name)